SoftwareHeritage/swhapguide/SwhapGuide-GitHub-CLI.md

 Prepare your code for archival
 ----------------------------------

+#### Machine-readable code
 As mentionne earlier, to start the process your code needs to be in a machine-readable format.
 If the code is only available in non digital form (e.g. printed listings), you can either transcribe it manually (see figure 2), or use a scanner and an OCR (optical character recognition) tool to parse it.
 In the example below we scanned a paper listing.
 The scanner had integrated OCR function, so we could copy-past the result in a text editor and correct the errors manually.
 When saving our edited file, we made sure to correct the file extension to reflect the programming language (in our case .pl).

 ![Make your source code machine readable.](./media2/09_OCR.PNG){#fig:OCR}

+#### Unpacking your code & flattening of tarballs
 If the raw source code is an archived and/or compressed file (.tar or .zip), you should unpack it locally on your computer.

+Tarballs distributed by projects often include a single top-level directory (e.g., `project-1.0/`) to avoid “tarbombs.”
+For curation purposes, such artificial wrappers should be stripped so that all source files live at the root of the curated version directory.

 For historical accuracy purpose we will upload both your source code in its initial format, and in its machine-readable format.